 All you need to know about the menopause

-A detailed guide to support you before, during and after transitioning through the menopause.
+Support for you before, during, and after going through menopause.

-The menopause is a natural and healthy phase of life that all women will go through.
+Menopause is a natural phase of life that all women go through.
 Despite this, it is rarely a topic of open discussion, which may contribute to feelings of fear, shame, and uncertainty around the subject.

-We want to break the silence - by informing one another with reliable information on what to expect, we can prepare in the best possible way.
-Also, by sharing helpful hints and tips, we can shape the menopause to be a more positive experience.
+We want to break the silence.
+By educating each other on what to expect, we can prepare in the best possible way.
+Sharing helpful hints and tips can shape menopause to be a more positive experience.

-In this blog, we provide a guide to support you before, during and after the menopause.
+In this blog, we look at the support available to you before, during and after menopause.

-All women are unique, so the age when the menopause starts can differ.
-On average, it usually occurs between 45 and 55 years of age.
+All women are unique, so the start of menopause varies.
+Usually, menopause occurs between 45 and 55 years of age.

-The age at which your menopause will start is difficult to predict because it is influenced by many factors.
+Menopause is influenced by many factors, making the age it starts difficult to predict.
 This includes the age of your first menstrual period, your mother's menopausal age, use of oral contraceptives, number of pregnancies, your lifestyle, and your BMI .
-Researchers have found that, on average, smokers go through the menopause 1 - 2 years earlier than those who do not smoke .
+Researchers have found that, on average, smokers go through menopause one to two years earlier than those who do not smoke .

 What is perimenopause?